po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/10-Stu_Conditional-Statements/README.md

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  What’s a switch case?
-How might it be used to build Ramona's app a different way?
+  What is a switch case?

 * Use [Google](https://www.google.com) or another search engine to research the above.